DBall8/GameEngine/README.md

 These member variables are instantiated after initialization, so can be used anywhere except in onInitialize().
 ```
 protected UserInputHandler userInputHandler;
+protected Scene scene;
 ```

+1. userInputHandler -- This is an instance of a UserInputHandler (see below) that can be used to create easy key bindings.
+2. scene -- This is the instance of a JavaFX Scene that the game window runs in.
+The scene can be used to do anything to to the game window the user would like that is not provided by this GameEngine module.

 ## 2c.
 UserInputHandler ##
 This is a class for creating bindings for user inputs.
 This class has 3 main methods to use: